abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 ### Parallel Stream is Dangerous
-All parallel streams in the program use a common Fork-Join Thread Pool, and if you run a long-running task in the stream, you effectively block all threads in the pool.
-Consequently, you block all other tasks in the program that are unrelated but are using parallel streams!
+All parallel streams in the program use a common Fork-Join Thread Pool, and if you run a long-running task in the stream, you're effectively blocking a thread in the pool.
+Consequently, you may end up blocking all other tasks in the program that are unrelated but are using parallel streams if all ForkJoinPool threads become busy!

 ```java
 List<StockInfo> getStockInfo(Stream<String> companies) {